The Sri Lanka Gazette: Function

-The Gazette is published in Sinhalese, Tamil, and English which are the three official languages of Sri Lanka.
+The Gazette is published in Sinhala, Tamil, and English which are the three official languages of Sri Lanka.
 It publishes promulgated bills, presidential decrees, governmental ordinances, major legal acts as well as vacancies, government exams, requests for tender, changes of names, company registrations and deregistrations, land restitution notices, liquor licence applications, transport permits and auctions announced by various government departments.

 Part I – Section (I) is for proclamations, appointments etc. Section (IIB) is for tenders and auction sales.
 Section (IIA) is for exams, vacancies, etc. Initially, the Gazette was published on Mondays.
 Now it is published every Friday.